 About the Newsletter

-Welcome to Alabama Cooperative Extension System (ACES) where we are committed to providing you research-based information for improving farm income and the quality of life for all residents.
 The main purpose of this newsletter is to provide information about sustainable crop production and pest management information for a diverse range of crops grown in Alabama.
-This newsletter promotes sustainable agriculture, i.e., successful farming without depleting natural resources so that future generations can have productive land for food production.
-Currently there are over 2,600 subscribers in the database, including many email groups.
+This bimonthly newsletter promotes sustainable agriculture— successful farming without depleting natural resources so that future generations can have productive land for food production.
+Currently there are over 2,900 subscribers in the database, including many email groups.
 Growth rate for the subscriptions is about 14 percent yearly.
-Articles are published as blogs (links are sent out via email) and PDF format for archive.
+Articles are published as web articles (links are sent out via email) and PDF format for archive.

 Topics include insect identification and scouting, beginning farmer, insect control in crops, and events.

 Readers outside Alabama should check with their university Extension before using any recommendation.
-The Editorial Board assumes no responsibility for published information.
+The editorial board assumes no responsibility for published information.
 Please contact appropriate authors for any clarification.
-If you want to add subscribers to the newsletter during the educational event, then use this sign-up form.
-Thank you so much to all readers.

-Chief Editor: Ayanava Majumdar, Extension Entomologist & State Sustainable Agricultural Research and Education Coordinator, Auburn University.
+Chief Editor – Ayanava Majumdar, Extension entomologist and Alabama’s Sustainable Agricultural Research and Education coordinator, Auburn University.

-Funding agencies: We are very thankful for the continued support of the following funding agencies over multiple years.
+We are thankful for the continued support of the following funding agencies over multiple years.